| | |

 The Lagoon and Trifid Nebula region photographed with a $200 Lens.

-Although I do most of my astrophotography in the city, it should come as no surprise that I usually get much better pictures from a dark sky location (it really depends on the project).
-Light pollution washes out the night sky and can make it more difficult to locate and photograph your target.
+Although I do most of my astrophotography in the city, it should be no surprise that I usually get much better pictures from a dark sky location (it depends on the project).
+Light pollution washes out the night sky, making it more difficult to locate and photograph your target.

-For the photo shown above, I traveled to a dark sky park located about 45-minutes from home.
+For the photo shown above, I traveled to a dark sky park about 45 minutes from home.
 The location is special to me, as it was where I took my first image of the Lagoon Nebula through a telescope in 2013.

 Nebula Photography with a $200 Camera Lens